Azure/redis-on-azure-workshop/labs/01-explore-azure-cache-for-redis.md

 ## Delete the Azure Cache for Redis instance

+> If you're going to continue with the next lab, don't delete the Redis instance.

 1. Use the following script to delete the Azure Cache for Redis instance:

     ```bash